Wild Animals Found in Uganda: What you should expect to see on your Africa safari

 - Greater Kudu is handsome with a Grey-brown coat with long, elegant spiral horns and white side stripes.

-- Hartebeest commonly seen is Jackson’s hartebeest – an unusual, flat-faced creature, living in lightly wooded and open Savannah habitats, frequently seen in the Ishasha sector of the Queen Elizabeth National Park, Murchison Falls National Park, Lake Mburo and Kidepo valley.
+- Hartebeest commonly seen is Jackson’s hartebeest – an unusual, flat-faced creature living in lightly wooded and open Savannah habitats, frequently seen in the Ishasha sector of the Queen Elizabeth National Park, Murchison Falls National Park, Lake Mburo, and Kidepo valley.

 The medium sized antelope include the following;

-- Reedbuck has small crescent-shaped horns and a Grey-brown in colour.
+- Reedbuck has small crescent-shaped horns and a Grey-brown in color.
 The Bohor reedbuck is found in all the four Savannah national parks of Uganda.
 The mountain reedbuck is found in Kidepo National Park.

-- Uganda kob is related to the waterbuck and reedbuck but reddish-brown in colour and bulkier in appearance.
-They are found in Queen Elizabeth, Murchison falls, Semliki, Kidepo national parks, and Katonga wildlife reserves.
-The small-sized antelope in Uganda belong to the Duiker family characterized by their small size and their love for thickly forested habitats.
+- Uganda kob is related to the waterbuck and reedbuck but reddish-brown in color and bulkier in appearance.
+They are found in Queen Elizabeth, Murchison falls, Semliki, Kidepo National Park, and Katonga wildlife reserves.
+The small-sized antelope in Uganda belongs to the Duiker family, characterized by their small size and their love for thickly forested habitats.

-- Peter’s duiker is found in Kibale, Bwindi and Queen Elizabeth national parks.
+- Peter’s duiker is found in Kibale, Bwindi, and Queen Elizabeth national parks.

 - The black-fronted duiker is found in Mgahinga and Bwindi forests.

-- Grey duiker is speckled with a Grey-brown coat found in woodland and Savannah habitats, seen in all four of the Savannah national parks and Mount Elgon.
+- Grey duiker is speckled with a Grey-brown coat found in woodland and savannah habitats, seen in all four of the Savannah national parks and Mount Elgon.

-- Klipspringer has goat-like habits with a dark Grey coat and almost speckled living in pairs in suitable habitats in Kidepo and Lake Mburo national parks.
+- Klipspringer has goat-like habits with a dark grey coat and almost speckled living in pairs in suitable habitats in Kidepo and Lake Mburo national parks.

-- Guenther’s dik-dik is small, with a dark red-brown coat, distinctive white eye markings and very pretty.
+- Guenther’s dik-dik is small, with a dark red-brown coat, distinctive white eye markings, and very pretty.
 They are found in the dry Savannah around Kidepo valley.

 - Swine – there are many species found;

 - Vervet monkey has a black face with very distinctive blue male genitals.
 They are found all over Uganda.

 - L’hoest’s monkey has a black face with backward projecting white whiskers partially covering its ears and carries its tail in an upright position.
 They are very hard to see because it prefers very dense forests.
-It is found in Maramagambo forest, Kibale forest, Bwindi forest and Queen Elizabeth National Park.
+It is found in the Maramagambo forest, Kibale forest, Bwindi forest, and Queen Elizabeth National Park.

-- Patas monkey has a lankier build, a light reddish-brown coat and a black stripe above the eyes but could easily be confused with Vervet monkey.
+- Patas monkey has a lankier build, a light reddish-brown coat, and a black stripe above the eyes but could easily be confused with Vervet monkey.
 They are found in the dry savannah in Kidepo and Murchison Falls National Parks.

-- Bushbabies also called gala goes.
-They have sparkling large eyes and have a distinctive piercing cry that can be heard especially at night.
-They are found in all of Uganda’s Savannah reserves
+- Bushbabies, also called gala, goes.
+They have sparkling large eyes and have a distinctive piercing cry that can be heard, especially at night.
+They are found in all of Uganda’s Savannah reserves.

 - Nile crocodile is the largest living reptile that can grow up to the length of 6m.
 They feed on fish, mammals who come to water bodies.
 It drowns its prey first, stores it under a tree until it is decomposed for better eating.
-They are seen in Lake Mburo, Murchison Falls and Kazinga Channel in Queen Elizabeth National Park.
+They are seen in Lake Mburo, Murchison Falls, and Kazinga Channel in Queen Elizabeth National Park.

-- Snakes – There are many species including puffadder, black cobra, green snake etc. They are common in the savannah and forest areas around Uganda.
+- Snakes – There are many species, including puffadder, black cobra, green snake, etc. They are common in the savannah and forest areas around Uganda.

 When is the best time for wildlife viewing?

-Most of the parks can be visited throughout the year, but the best time for wildlife viewing is the Dry season (from June to August and December to February) when animals congregate around near rivers and water points.
-During the rainy season, the roads can become impassable, hiking trails become slippery and challenging and the overall experience might be compromised.
+You can visit most Uganda safari parks throughout the year.
+However, the best time for viewing Animals Found in Uganda is the Dry season (from June to August and December to February).
+The dry season is when animals congregate near rivers and water points.
+During the rainy season, the roads can become impassable, hiking trails become slippery and challenging, and the overall experience might be compromised.
 Find out more about when the best time to visit Uganda.